 As we said before, there is a definite status symbol element to being able to say your watch has an in-house engine.
 Due to the enormous expense involved in conceptualizing, researching, fabricating, and testing a movement, it is something beyond the scope of the vast majority of manufacturers.
 That immediately gives it that most luxurious of benefits: exclusivity.
 And anything exclusive, as we all know, has to be paid for.

 You could say that any high end model advertised with an in-house caliber almost sells itself.
-Rolex, as one example, were not shy in letting us all know when the Daytona finally received its first manufacture caliber, instantly taking demand from extremely high to positively stratospheric.
-Every brand recognizes the value of the in-house label, which explains Swatch Group’s gobbling up of ETA.
+Rolex, as one example, is not shy about letting us all know that the Daytona uses its own in-house caliber.
+Every brand recognizes the value of the in-house label, but some of the interest from the brand’s side also comes down to a greater ability to be self-reliant – this explains Swatch Group’s gobbling up of ETA.
 Japanese corporation, Citizen recently bought out movement maker and fellow countrymen, Miyota for the same reason.

 Since the end of the quartz crisis, luxury watches are far more often an emotive purchase than a utilitarian one, and manufacturers have been doing everything they can to appeal to buyer’s passions ever since – rather than to any real practical considerations.